Leeds Building Society Conveyancing Panel Information

 When a solicitor is acting for both Leeds Building Society and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.
 In the situation you find yourself in if the purchaser will not consent to the information being passed on to the lender the solicitor must cease to act for the Leeds Building Society and it may well be prudent you to cease to act for the purchaser as well.
 You can not tell the Leeds Building Society the reason for termination of the retainer over and above the fact that a conflict has arisen.
 The fact that you can no longer act should alert even the most somnambulistic of lenders that something is wrong with the borrower and/or purchase.
 The fact that you have disinstructed yourself should not affect your Leeds Building Society conveyancing panel status.

-Please remember to disclose the firm’s Leeds Building Society conveyancing panel number.
+It is likely that you will need to disclose the firm’s Leeds Building Society conveyancing panel number.

 Find a Lawyer on the Leeds Building Society Solicitor Panel